citp/privacy-policy-historical/a/aa/aai/aaireland.ie.md

 If you contact us electronically we may collect your electronic identifier, eg Internet protocol (IP) address or phone number supplied by your service provider.
 This is to identify any repeat website visits, fraudulent behaviour or mystery shoppers using our websites.

-Before you provide any data to us we will endeavour to make it clear why we need it.
+Before you provide any data to us we will endeavour to make it clear, for example in our Data Protection and Privacy Policy, in the relevant application process and/or in the terms and conditions of the product or service concerned, why we need this data and how we will use it.
 Sometimes we may need sensitive personal data (examples may be past medical history or motoring convictions).
 When this is required we will obtain your consent first.
-Otherwise, by providing us with information, either orally or written, or by using our website, you consent to the collection, use and processing of this information by AA Ireland to provide and send you information about their services.
+Otherwise, by providing us with information, either orally or in writing, or by using our website, you consent to our collection, use and processing of the information we obtain from or about you as a result of our dealings with you as an AA customer (including any data we obtain from third parties) for the purposes of which we have advised you.
+Your information may also be used for offering renewals, research, statistical, rating purposes and crime prevention, and may be passed on to a third party to enable us to do this.
+The third party will only be a member of the Acromas Group of companies, or an insurer on the AA panel, which are noted in the Product Providers section.

 A customer may properly give their spouse's or partner's consent over the phone or via the website providing the customer confirms they have permission to do so.
 If the consent is written, the spouse must independently endorse such consent.